TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 5/Jeremiah 5.20.md

 ---

-Declare ye this in the house of Jacob, and publish it in Judah, saying,
+"Declare this in the house of Jacob, and publish it in Judah, saying,